binipringle/intro-to-dh/_texts/1-command-line.md

 - What is the command line?
 - Text editors
 - Why is the command line useful?
-- Chapter II
+- Getting to the command line
-- Chapter III
+- Navigation
 - Chapter IV
 - Chapter V
 - Chapter VI